Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Flow representations and ergodic decompositions for stationary i.d. and max-i.d. processes

-The next corollary follows immediately from Theorems~\ref{theo:min_spec_rep_max_exists}, \ref{theo:min_spec_rep_sum_exists}, and \ref{theo:flow_rep_exists}. \begin{corollary} Let $\{X(t), t\in\T^d\}$ be a stationary max--i.d.\ or i.d.\ (without Gaussian component) process which is stochastically continuous (equivalently: has a measurable modification).
-Then, $X$ has a minimal representation by a measurable flow on a $\sigma$--finite Borel space. \end{corollary}
+\begin{corollary} Let $\{X(t), t\in\T^d\}$ be a stationary max-i.d. or i.d. (without Gaussian component) process which is stochastically continuous (equivalently: has a measurable modification).
+Then, $X$ has a minimal representation by a measurable flow on a $\sigma$-finite Borel space. \end{corollary}

-The next result shows that the minimal flow representation associated with a stationary stochastically continuous max--i.d.\ or i.d.\ process is essentially unique up to a {\em flow isomorphism}.
+The next result shows that the minimal flow representation associated with a stationary stochastically continuous max-i.d. or i.d. process is essentially unique up to a \emph{flow isomorphism}.
 This fact will allow us to obtain structural results about the above two types of processes from ergodic theoretic properties of the associated flows.